zhw12/hwzha.github.io/_pages/aboutme.md

 My Research
 ======
-My research lies between data mining and natural language processing.
+My research lies between natural language processing and data mining.
 Particularly, I focus on mining structured knowledge from unstructured text and constructing knowledge graph, where such knowledge can facilitate intelligent analysis and applications.
 I am interested in developing models that learn in weakly-supervised settings, where data are noisy and incompletely-labeled.

 Education
 ======
 **University of California, Santa Barbara (UCSB)**

 * Ph.D.
-Candidate in Computer Science, 2016 - 2021 (expected)
+Candidate in Computer Science, 2016 - 2021
 * Overall GPA: 4.0/4.0